alex970448359/site-blog.aiditan.me/_notes/goagent.md

 ## Fedora

+Install dependencies by

 {% highlight bash %}
-# Install dependencies
 yum install python-gevent pyOpenSSL
+{% endhighlight %}

-# Download the latest goagent
+Download the latest version, upload the server-side and run the local-side by

-...
-# Upload
-...
-# Run
+{% highlight bash %}
 local/proxy.sh start
 {% endhighlight %}